 Agentic Workflow Patterns

 Agentic workflows model goal-directed activities that span multiple services.
 They typically use an orchestrator that sequences tasks, enforces policies, and handles compensating actions when failures occur.
-Key patterns include:
+See how these patterns are realized in Autonomous Tier-1 Resolution: Deploying Goal-Driven Multi-Agent Systems.

 Data Consistency, Concurrency, and State Management